Mav55/scans/README.md

 },
 ```

-The second section in `collect.js` is `postcalls`, which is an array of objects defining API calls that rely on other calls being returned first.
-For example, if you need to first query for all EC2 instances, and then loop through each instance and run a more detailed call, you would add the `EC2:DescribeInstances` call in the first `calls` section and then add the more detailed call in `postCalls` setting it to rely on the output of `DescribeInstances`.
+The second section in `collect.js` is `postcalls`, which is an array of objects defining API calls that rely on other calls first returned.
+For example, if you need to query for all `CloudFront distributions`, and then loop through each one and run a more detailed call, you would add the `CloudFront:listDistributions` call [in the `calls` section](https://github.com/cloudsploit/scans/blob/master/collectors/aws/collector.js#L58-L64) and then the [more detailed call in `postcalls`](https://github.com/cloudsploit/scans/blob/master/collectors/aws/collector.js#L467-L473), setting it to rely on the output of `listDistributions` call.

 An example:

 ```
 getGroup: {
   reliesOnService: 'iam',